-If you follow my 30/30/3 rule for home buying, this means your household would need to earn $331,000 or more to comfortably afford a median-priced home.
+If you follow my 30/30/3 rule for home buying, this means your household would need to earn $350,000 or more to comfortably afford a median-priced home!
 Unfortunately, the median household income in Honolulu is only about $88,000.
 If you stretch your household income to 5X, then you will “only” need to make about $210,000.

 2) Expensive produce and gasoline.